idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 b = minimum coverage sample2
 B = maximum coverage sample2
 v = target number of valid bases in the window (set to 10000)
 l = minimum size of window to output (set to 1000)
+Then run the command below to generate the unionbed coverage file

 ```
 ~/bin/dif_cover_scripts/from_unionbed_to_ratio_per_window_CC0 -a a -A A -b b -B B -v v -l l picta_sample1_sample2.unionbedcv
 ```

-### Step 3. adjust coverage based on the bam ratio in covstats.tab
+### Step 3.
+Adjust coverage based on the bam ratio in covstats.tab and generate DNAcopy output file
+Run the following command which will XXXXXX
 ```
 ~/bin/dif_cover_scripts/from_ratio_per_window_to_prepare_for_DNAcopy_output.sh sample1_sample2.ratio_per_w_CC0_* bam_ratio
 ```